mferrari0/Brain-Tumor-Detection/README.md

 # Brain-Tumor-Detection

-The notebook contains the steps required to build and train CNN learning model for the detection of brain tumors in magnetic resonance imaging (MRI) scans.
+The notebook contains the steps required to build and train a CNN learning model for the detection of brain tumors in magnetic resonance imaging (MRI) scans.
 The model is built using the Keras library with a TensorFlow backend and trained on a dataset of labeled brain MRI images.

 ### Technologies and Methods
 - CNN